dzimchuk/book-fast-containers/README.md

 ### Azure KeyVault

+#### Kubernetes

+The application has been designed to run in Azure Kubernetes Service (AKS).
+In Staging and Production modes services are configured to use pod identity called `my-pod-identity` (see deployment files).
+[This article](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) provides details on how to set up pod identity in the application namespace.

+The pod identity in question is expected to reference a user-assigned managed identity that is configured to access KeyVault (list and get permissions).

+#### Docker Compose

-In Production mode the following directory gets mounted to containers: `${OneDrive}/dev/BookFast/KeyVault`
+Currently Docker Compose is supposed to be used locally on a dev box.
+In Production mode (that is used for demo purpose only) the following directory gets mounted to containers: `${OneDrive}/dev/BookFast/KeyVault`

-The directory is expected to contain 3 plain text files:
+The directory is expected to contain 4 plain text files:

+- tenantId
 - clientId
 - clientSecret
 - keyVaultName

 File names are pretty much self explonatory.
 Just make sure they don't contain extra spaces or line feeds.
+The app is going to try to create a `ClientSecretCredential` to authenticate to KeyVault.

+Alternatively it can also try to use a `DefaultAzureCredential` if there is a `KeyVaultName` environment variable.
+But in this case make sure to also define the following variables for `DefaultAzureCredential` to work:

+- AZURE_CLIENT_ID
+- AZURE_CLIENT_SECRET
+- AZURE_TENANT_ID

+In both cases you need to have a corresponding principal in your Azure AD tenant that is also configured to access KeyVault secrets (list and get permissions).

 ### Azure AD